 It scores low on bitterness and is light-bodied.
 Crisp with hints of malt, it goes down well when paired with RedDot’s chicken tenders or a margherita pizza.

-Perfect for those times where you’d try something unique!
+This is the best draft beer in Singapore for those times where you’d try something unique!

 - ABV 5.5